 With over a decade of experience professionally analyzing real estate markets, Connor has deep knowledge of the fundamental drivers defining property and investment performance as well as the key factors shaping the outlook.
 He also provides insights into home prices, inventory levels, rental conditions, and economic factors informing the housing market.

-He is a frequent speaker at industry conferences, podcasts, and client events, and his analysis has been quoted in numerous publications.
+He is a frequent speaker at industry conferences, podcasts, and client events.
+His analysis has been featured in Forbes, AZ Central, the Phoenix Business Journal, and the local affiliates of NBC and CBS, among others.

 Born and raised in Phoenix, Connor earned his triple major from the University of Arizona, focused on business economics and data analytics.